 Reason 1.
 Long-tail keywords are (generally) a lot less competitive

 Let’s say you’ve just launched a blog about cryptocurrencies.
-On the same subject : 9 Great Public Relations Tactics with Campaign Examples.
+On the same subject : Simon White SEO and The San Diego SEO Company.
 There are lots of popular keywords with high search volumes that could potentially drive LOADS of traffic to your blog: